AnghelLeonard/Hibernate-SpringBoot/README.md

 Calling `fetchWithBooksByGenre()` works fine only that the following warning is signaled: `HHH000104: firstResult / maxResults specified with collection fetch; applying in memory!` Obviously, having pagination in memory cannot be good from performance perspective.
 This application reveals several approaches for moving pagination at database-level.

-**Key points:**\
+**Key points:**
-     - use two JPQL queries (use `Page` or `Slice`) to fetch read-write result set\
+- use two JPQL queries (use `Page` or `Slice`) to fetch read-write result set
-     - use DTOs to fetch read-only result set\
+- use DTO to fetch read-only result set
 - use `DENSE_RANK()` to avoid truncate the result set (truncate the books of the an author)

 ----------------------------------------------------------------------------------------------------------------------

 170. **[What `@Transactional(readOnly=true)` Actually Do](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootTransactionalReadOnlyMeaning)**

  **Description:** This application is meant to reveal what is the difference between `@Transactional(readOnly = false)` and `@Transactional(readOnly = true)`.
 In a nuthsell, `readOnly = false` (default) fetches entites in *read-write* mode (managed).
-Before Spring 5.1, `readOnly = true` just set `FlushType.MANUAL`, therefore the automatic *dirty checking mechanism* will not take action since there is no flush.
+Before Spring 5.1, `readOnly = true` just set `FlushType.MANUAL/NEVER`, therefore the automatic *dirty checking mechanism* will not take action since there is no flush.
 In other words, Hibernate keep in the Persistent Context the fetched entities and the hydrated (loaded) state.
-By comparing the entity state with the hydrated state, the *dirty checking mechanism* can decide to trigger `UPDATE`s in our behalf.
+By comparing the entity state with the hydrated state, the *dirty checking mechanism* can decide to trigger `UPDATE` statements in our behalf.
 But, the *dirty checking mechanism* take place at flush time, therefore, without a flush, the hydrated state is kept in Persistent Context for nothing, representing a performance penalty.
 Starting with Spring 5.1, the *read-only* mode is propagated to Hibernate, therefore the hydrated state is discarded immediately after loading the entities.
 Even if the *read-only* mode discards the hydrated state the entities are still loaded in the Persistent Context, therefore, for *read-only* data, relying on DTO (Spring projection) is better.

-**Key points:**\
+**Key points:**
-     - `readOnly = false` load data in *read-write* mode (managed)\
+- `readOnly = false` load data in *read-write* mode (managed)
 - `readOnly = true` discard the hydrated state (starting with Spring 5.1)

 ----------------------------------------------------------------------------------------------------------------------